deepMhabdi/Flask_Application/README.md

-# Flask + Node.js Form Submission App
+# Flask + Node.js Form Submission App for Docker Practice

 This project demonstrates frontend–backend communication using Node.js (Express) as the frontend server and Flask (Python) as the backend API.